Nomination Deadline: TBD for Academic Year 2015-16

-This award, coordinated by the Office of the Provost, is the most prestigious award given to faculty for teaching excellence.
+This award, coordinated by the Office of the Provost and the Office of Faculty Development, is the most prestigious award given to faculty for teaching excellence.
 The Board of Governors Award for Excellence in Teaching was established in 1993 to underscore the importance of teaching and to encourage, identify, recognize, reward, and support good teaching within the university.

 If the faculty member or college does not want the nomination to remain in the pool for three years, the nomination can be withdrawn after year 1 or 2 and the college can nominate a new candidate.

 After three years, if the nominee is still in the pool, the college can either renominate the candidate or nominate a new candidate.

 Each college nominee receives a cash award of $650.00.
 The university recipient is awarded a cash prize of $12,500.00.
 The university recipient and college nominees are recognized at a campus awards ceremony in the spring.
 The university recipient is recognized at the Board of Governors Luncheon and publicized in news media.

 College nominations will be submitted by email to the university awards coordinator, Judy Austin at: firstname.lastname@example.org by TBD.